scipy-lectures/scientific-python-lectures/intro/scipy.rst

 This approach take 20 ms on our computer.

-This simple alorithm becomes very slow as the size of the grid grows, so you should use ``optimize.brent`` instead for scalar functions: ::
+This simple algorithm becomes very slow as the size of the grid grows, so you should use ``optimize.brent`` instead for scalar functions: ::

     >>> optimize.brent(f)